 Fire-related marine accidents investigated by the NTSB since 2010

-US commercial fishing vessels in service in the United States (Source: USCG)
+US commercial fishing vessels in service in the United States in 2020 (Source: USCG)

 805 fatalities, 164 missing, and 2,122 people injured